javier-marti-isasi/Binary-semantic-segmentation-using-U-Net/README.md

 ## Results

-With just 330 images of 1024x768, it achieves a Mean Intersection over union (IoU) of 0.955639 in the unseen test partition.
+With just 1000 images of 256x256 and 25 epochs of training, it achieves a Mean Intersection over union (IoU) of 0.96 in the unseen test partition.

 ## Predicted segmentation examples